onionpancakes/veil/README.md

 ClojureScript library for templating `React.createElement` calls with keyword vectors.

+# Status

+Currently for my personal use.
+Future breaking changes possible.

 ## Motivation

 With the release of React [hooks](https://reactjs.org/docs/hooks-intro.html), it is now strait forward to write React components in ClojureScript using ordinary functions, forgoing the need of wrapper libraries.
 However, writing components using direct calls to `React.createElement` is verbose.
 In JavaScript, JSX provides templating of `React.createElement` calls.
 Veil is meant to be the JSX equivalent for ClojureScript by providing a macro to template `React.createElement` calls with.